Python3pkg/Crypto-Balances/README.md

 # Crypto-Balances
-Python module for getting balance of varios crypto currency
+Python module for getting the balance of a various crypto currency.